hippiex/hippiex.github.io/_posts/2016-03-03-ssl-amazon-linux-ec2-apache.markdown

 published: true
 ---

-These notes assume you have Apache installed and working on EC2 with Amazon Linux, but it's fairly similar for other versions of linux.
+These notes assume you have Apache installed and working on EC2 with Amazon Linux, but it's fairly similar for other versions of Linux.

 ### Install OpenSSL and the Apache Connector